HyperionSniper/WebP-Converter/README.md

 ## Usage:
 1. Select output type.
 PNG is default.
-2. Select one or more files using the "Browse" button.
+2. Select one or more files using the "Browse Files" button.
+3. Select one or more directories using the "Browse Dirs" button.
+This will add top-level files in the selected directories.
-3. If needed.
+4. If needed.
 Rename output files.
 If not changed, output files will have the same name but with differend extension.
 Example: image.webp will convert to image.png.
+5. If you want to delete converted files, check the "Delete Converted" checkbox.
-4. Press the "Convert" button.
+6. Press the "Convert" button.
 If Google's webp tools are not found it will ask if you want to download the tools.
 Done.

 # Format